-The project proposal must be typed.
-Once everything is completed, have your project adviser sign the form, and then submit the proposal in both of the following ways:
+Your project proposal must be typed.
+Once everything is completed, have your project adviser sign the form, and then submit the proposal online via canvas.

 If you have any questions about the presentation or process, please see your departmental representative to the College Honors Committee.

 The poster presentation is the culminating experience of your honors project.
 For specific information about the poster presentation, refer to the University Honors Program web site.

 Posters are typically created using PowerPoint and printed at the CTLT (Center for Technology in Learning and Teaching) in N031 Lagomarcino Hall.
 CTLT charges a small fee.
 Up to $20 can be reimbursed by the University Honors Program.